n-megan/Intra-Protein-Residue-Contact-Prediction/README.md

 residue-residue interactions by calculating residue contacts based on spatial distance.
 Specifically, the contacts are determined by using the alpha-carbon atoms and beta-carbon atoms of different residues (inter-residue contacts).

+The project report documents the complete workflow, including a brief description of errors encountered during the process.